phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 ---

-**So we'll use immutable slices of sequences consisting of pairs of `x` and `y` coordinates represented as `i32` composed in `struct`'s named `Pos`.**
+**So we'll use immutable slices of sequences consisting of pairs of `x` and `y` coordinates represented as `i32` composed in `struct`s named `Pos`.**

-[^1]: Because: firstly, yet we don't even consider optimizations - we need to get stuff done; and secondly it's just *one of the views* on the same *data* - we could transform it for more convenience later.
+[^1]: Because: firstly, we don't even consider optimizations yet - we need to get stuff done; and secondly it's just *one of the views* on the same *data* - we could transform it for more convenience later.
 Later - when we'll deal with compression.

 [^2]: [https://en.wikipedia.org/wiki/Product_type](https://en.wikipedia.org/wiki/Product_type)

 [^3]: [https://doc.rust-lang.org/reference/type-layout.html](https://doc.rust-lang.org/reference/type-layout.html)

-### Memory Estimations of Current Reprsentation
+### Memory Estimations of Current Representation

 An instance of `Pos` size is 2 `i32` sizes.
-So 2 * 4 bytes.
-8 bytes.
+So 2 * 4 bytes = 8 bytes.

-The size of a sequence proportional to the size of a snake.
+The size of a sequence is proportional to the size of a snake.
 And after the compression it will remain true as well.

 So the task is to find a more compressed `view` than *8 bytes * snake size*.